 Planting a tree opens the human heart.
 Friends, family, and community are planting trees all over the world to share the light and love of Ela Deniz, a joyful child who delighted in flowers and trees.
 We’ll continue updating the map (see a larger version) for as long as Ela’s Forest keeps expanding.

-The Polk Museum of Art at Florida Southern College is honoring Ela’s memory with an exhibit, Ela’s Forest, Nov.
+The Polk Museum of Art at Florida Southern College honored Ela’s memory with an exhibit, Ela’s Forest, Nov.
 16, 2019 to Feb.
 23, 2020.
-The exhibition features “works by artists close to Ela and her family.
-It is meant to be an expression of love, support, and comfort to the family as well as a poignant reminder of the importance and power of community,” writes Claire Orologas, executive director emerita and curator of Ela’s Forest.
+The exhibition featured “works by artists close to Ela and her family.
+It is meant to be an expression of love, support, and comfort to the family as well as a poignant reminder of the importance and power of community,” wrote Claire Orologas, executive director emerita and curator of Ela’s Forest.

 Photograph by Laurel Friedman; arrangement by Ela Deniz

 Another global movement: Friends and community are painting rocks and leaving them in public places to be discovered.
 The hashtag #elaslightrocks directs the finder to the Ela’s Light Rocks Facebook and Instagram pages, where they learn of the special girl who inspires others.